July 17, 2007

 “The notable incident of the liniment cake happened when I was teaching school in Bideford and boarding at the Methodist parsonage there.
 Its charming mistress flavoured a layer cake with anodyne liniment one day.
 Never shall I forget the taste of that cake and the fun we had over it, for the mistake was not discovered until tea-time.
 A strange minister was there to tea that night.
 He ate every crumb of his piece of cake.
 What he thought of it we never discovered.
 Possibly he imagined it was simply some new-fangled flavouring.”

 The Bideford parsonage served as the home to many clergy members until it passed into private hands.
 In 1999, members of the local community came together to obtain provincial government funding to purchase, preserve, and carefully restore the parsonage.
-The museum opened in the year 2000, after which restoration of the building continued to return the structure to its appearance in the late 1890s.
+The museum opened in the year 2000, after which restoration of the building continued to return the structure to its authentic appearance in the late 1890s.

 The museum is now filled with information on the culture and lifestyle of the era, and it holds many artifacts contributed by the community.
 Along with learning about the time period, you can view L.M.
 Montgomery’s old bedroom (pictured below) and look out the window, which faces the bay.